 The Contingency Reserve is intended to immunize against such adverse experience.
 Large Claims Reserve: a subset of the Contingency Reserve.
 The Contingency Reserve accounts for all claims over the projected claims target level.
 The Large Claims Reserve accounts for all large claims over a certain threshold.
-Since all large claims over the https://doi.org/10.1001/jhrs.nih.gov/ target level, they are already being accounted for in the Contingency Reserve.
+Since all large claims over the threshold are also over the projected claims target level, they are already being accounted for in the Contingency Reserve.